LuCeHe/lucehe.github.io/_posts/2026-09-14-fixing-english.md

 Linguists already have names for these vowel families.
 Each family is called by one example word in capital letters [[8]](#ref8).
 STRUT is the family of *but* and *blood*.
 PALM is the family of *father* and *yacht*.
 TRAP is the family of *cat*.
-Those names are well known, so I keep them here.
+Those names are well known, so we keep them here.

 ## A mapping